Bilican/Sparse_PEFT/README.md

 ## Overview

-This repository contains the implementation and results of our research on sparse parameter-efficient fine-tuning in the wavelet domain.
+This repository contains the original implementation and results of our research on sparse parameter-efficient fine-tuning in the wavelet domain.
 We explore the benefits of incorporating structured sparsity into PEFT approaches to achieve better parameter efficiency while maintaining or improving performance.

 ## Method